citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupTestResponseModel.md

 ### NewDeliveryGroupTestResponseModel

-`func NewDeliveryGroupTestResponseModel(deliveryGroup DeliveryGroupTestResponseModelDeliveryGroup, numPassed int32, numWarnings int32, numFailures int32, ) *DeliveryGroupTestResponseModel`
+`func NewDeliveryGroupTestResponseModel(deliveryGroup RefResponseModel, numPassed int32, numWarnings int32, numFailures int32, ) *DeliveryGroupTestResponseModel`

 NewDeliveryGroupTestResponseModel instantiates a new DeliveryGroupTestResponseModel object This constructor will assign default values to properties that have it defined,